PatrykPrusko2019/OutOfOffice/README.md

 # ProjectWorkOutOfOffice

-Description of the Application versja Poland -> not yet all, tomorrow will be a full description of how the application works in Polish and English version will be added.
-It is in the directory : https://github.com/PatrykPrusko2019/OutOfOffice/blob/master/OutOfOffice/DescriptionOfApp/DescriptionOfVersionPolish/DescripionOfVersionPolish_yet_to_be_corrected.pdf Catalog : OutOfOffice/OutOfOffice/DescriptionOfApp /DescriptionOfVersionPolish
+Adds an extended description with photos in Polish and English versions.
+At this link: https://github.com/PatrykPrusko2019/OutOfOffice/tree/master/OutOfOffice/DescriptionOfApp
+, or in this nagithub directory is: OutOfOffice/DescriptionOfApp .